The Club has adopted the ECB Guidelines for supervising

 players to show their talents in an appropriate way, including involving

-1. The Club recognises that it has a duty of care
+5. The Club recognizes it has a duty of care

 towards all young players who are representing the Club.
 The duty of care

-1.1 Not to place a young player in a position that
+Not to place a young player in a position that involves an

-involves an unreasonable risk to that young player, taking account of the
+unreasonable risk to that young player, taking into account of the

 opposing side in a position whereby they cannot play cricket as they would

-2.4 Any player in the Under 13 age group and younger
+6. Any player in the U13 age group and younger

 must have explicit written consent from a parent or guardian before